MVPR-Group/MVPR-Group/README.md

-### Geometrics, Physics for Learning (GPL) research group, leading by Dr.Dongping Yang and Dr.Xian Wei 👋
+### Geometrical, Physical and Neual learning (GPN) research group, leading by Dr.Dongping Yang and Dr.Xian Wei 👋

 <!--
 **MVPR-Group/MVPR-Group** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.